swyder/Genomic_Utilities/README.md

 ## Frequently used bioinformatics utilities

-For many tasks we regularly do in bioinformatics handy tools already exist.
-By combining them we can achieve many things.
-Of course we could code their functionality ourself but it's usually better to use exisiting tools as
+For many tasks we regularly do in bioinformatics software/utilities already exist.
+We could also try to code their functionality ourself but it's usually better to use exisiting tools as
 a) these tools have more users and therefore bugs are more likely to be identified and b) they are usually optimized and fast.

-Many things you could also achieve using R or python.
-But the power of these command-line tools lies in combining them with Linux/Unix tools.
+Here we concentrate on command-line utilities although we could also achieve most tasks using R or python with specialized packages/libraries.
+The advantage of command-line tools is that they are easy to learn and use as they use simple text formats.
+And their power lies in combining multiple operations on the  with Linux/Unix command line.

 **A word of caution**
-Never trust software - Do sanity checks often!
+Never trust software blindly - Do sanity checks often!

 ![Tools](Tools.png)